MarcM987/TriviaGame/README.md

 TriviaGame_BootCamp_Week5_HW_Advanced Assignment(Timed Questions)

 ## Rules of the game
 >Answer the question before time runs out.
-Once time runs or the incorrectr answer is chosen, the quesation will be counted as wrong and the correct answer will be show.
+If the incorrect answer is chosen, the quesation will be counted as wrong and the correct answer will be show.
+If the time runs out the question will be counted as unanswered.
 A few moments later, the next question will appear.
-This will continue until all questions are completed or timed-out and your final score of correctr and inccorect/timed-out answers will be shown.
+This will continue until all questions are completed or timed-out and your final score of correct, incorrect, and unanswered questions will be shown.

 ### Assignment Instructions -Option Two: Advanced Assignment (Timed Questions)
 *You'll create a trivia game that shows only one question until the player answers it or their time runs out.